sass/sass/proposal/color-4-new-spaces.md

   distribution of colors, so that similar mathematical adjustments achieve visually similar results.
 - A *color space* is the result of projecting a color model into a coordinate system.
-In CSS, each color format describes a specific (and often unique) color space.
-For example, `rgb()` projects the RGB color model into a cubic coordinate system, while `hsl()` projects the same model into a cylindrical (polar-angle) space.
-Different spaces will have different benefits when adjusting or interpolating colors for different purposes.
+In CSS, each color syntax describes a specific (and often unique) color space.
+For example, `rgb()`, `color(srgb)`, and `color(display-p3)` all project the RGB color model into cubic coordinate systems, while `hsl()` projects the same color model into a cylindrical (polar-angle) space.
+  Similarly, `oklab()` and `oklch()` provide different coordinate projections of the OKLab model.
 - A *color gamut* is the full range of colors that can be described in a color space.
-Historically, all CSS spaces have been limited to the same sRGB gamut.
+Historically, all CSS syntaxes have been limited to the sRGB gamut.
-  However, modern computer monitors often support wider gamuts like display-p3.
+  However, modern computer monitors often support wider gamuts.
+Color spaces like `srgb` and `display-p3` describe different gamuts of color, using the same underlying RGB color model, and differently-mapped cubic coordinates.

-Historically, CSS has only provided authors with color formats using the RGB model, limited to the sRGB gamut.
-As CSS is used for more applications (such as print) and displays continue to improve, those limitations become more clear.
-The [CSS Color Level 4][color-4] specification defines a number of new color spaces, each with its own syntax, representing both new color models and wider RGB gamuts.
+These terms can get a bit confusing, since there is so much overlap.
+The term 'RGB' can refer to a color model, a color space, a coordinate system, and also a color function.
+The 'RGB' color space is identical to the 'sRGB' space, and both describe the 'sRGB' gamut.
+But we have both `rgb()` and `color(srgb)` syntax, in order to distinguish legacy from non-legacy variations.
+Some new color syntaxes and spaces represent new color models, while some represent new coordinate systems and gamuts built on existing models.

+The result is that authors can generally think of each color syntax as a unique space, and each space implies an associated gamut and coordinate system.
+Color spaces become a simple way to refer to all parts combined.
+We've used that same approach in Sass, such that the name of a color space can be used to reference the associated gamut.
+For example, `color.to-gamut($color, hsl)` and `color.to-gamut($color, srgb)` have the same meaning, both mapping a color into the sRGB gamut.

-Since all CSS colors up until this point have been restricted to RGB math in the sRGB gamut, Sass has treated all color formats as interchangeable.
+Since all CSS colors up until this point have been restricted to RGB math in the sRGB gamut, Sass has historically treated all color formats and spaces as interchangeable.
 That has allowed authors to inspect and manipulate colors in any space, without careful management or gamut mapping.
 It has also allowed Sass to output the most browser-compatible CSS format for any given color.

-In order to support the color spaces in CSS Sass will need to start tracking the space and gamut associated with any given color, and provide author tools for managing those color spaces.
+In order to support the color spaces in CSS, Sass will need to start tracking the space/gamut associated with any given color, and provide author tools for managing those color spaces/gamuts.
 In addition to supporting the new color space functions, we plan to update all functions in the color module, and provide some additional space and gamut management and inspection functions.

 ## Summary